sbalen/Verbeterdebuurt-webclient/readme.md

 Verbeterdebuurt 2.0 is a web client that communicates with Verbeterdebuurt through the Verbeterdebuurt API It's currently in the mock-up phase.
 For design and documentation see /doc

+Setup:

+In order to run, please configure env.js file.
+Look at the example in env.js.dist to see how it has to look like

 TODO:
 - Work pages and documentation into UX-design (link to blog).
 - Connect the mockup with the API.